ocaml/omd/README.md

 algorithm, interface or editorial policy changes, and `x` is for deeper changes.

+- 2.0.0.alpha Big refactoring by @nojb.
+Changes in interface (simplification of code, might affect performance a little).
+To be tested!

 - 1.3.x might stop checking validity of HTML tag *names* and accept any XML-parsable tag name.